richardxuyixuan/capstone-project/README.md

 ```
 The model name should be GIT_LARGE_TEXTCAPS, the image should be placed inside aux_data/images under the GenerativeImage2Text folder.
 Then a txt file with the generated capstion will be generated under the 'result_file' folder.

-**How to train a new classifier:**
+**How to train the classifier in the class-aware image segmentation tool from scratch**
-1. open classifier.py, run train() function.
+1. ```classifier.py```, run train() function.
 This function requires five inputs. annotation_file is the path to a csv file which contains the ground truth label for each advertisement image. img_dir is the path to a folder which contains all advertisement images (incluidng train, val, test).
 Other inputs are the hyperparameter settings.
 Feel free to change it.

 **How to augment data:**
-1. open data_augmentation.py and run augmentation_img() function.
+1. ```data_augmentation.py``` and run augmentation_img() function.
 This function requires a input path to read the image and a output path to write the augmented image.
 The function will apply a blur filter and increase brightness to the image.

 **BERT related references:**
 1. ```captions_to_BERT.py```: Convert captions to BERT embeddings (of dimension 768);